zsazsatuffy/checkertool/README.md

 # CONTENT (OF REPOSITORY)

-tool_Sketch.pdf - shows you the first raw skechtes for such a tool sketch_Code.pdf - first try out with code research_Checkers.pdf - research on factcheckers
+toolSketch.pdf - shows you the first raw skechtes for such a tool

+Sketch_Code.pdf - first try out with code

+Research_checkers.pdf - research on factcheckers

 # CONTRIBUTORS